Billee Taylor: Synopsis

 The villagers gather at The Inn of the Royal George, which overlooks the harbor, to celebrate the approaching wedding of Billee Taylor, "a virtuous gardener," and the charming, beautiful and faithful, but poor, Phoebe.
 Kindly old Sir Mincing Lane has arranged the feast and has invited his friend, Captain Flapper of the Royal Navy.
 His daughter, Arabella, has fallen in love with Billee and offers her hand and fortune, but he refuses the tempting offer.
 Just as Billee and Phoebe are about to wed, Captain Flapper sees Phoebe and falls in love with her at first sight, vowing to marry her himself.
 A tutor, Christopher Crab is also in love with Phoebe.
-A sailor, Ben Barnacle, has gone to sea to forget about Eliza, whom he loves but who does not love him.
-To stop the marriage, Captain Flapper orders Ben to abduct Billee and impress him as a seaman, which he does.
+A sailor, Ben Barnacle, has gone to sea to forget about Eliza, a woman he loves but who does not love him.
+To stop Billee's marriage, Captain Flapper orders Ben to abduct Billee and impress him as a seaman, which he does.
 Phoebe and her classmates at the charity school all decide to disguise themselves as men and join the Navy.